F.A.Q

 • Rental/property tax receipt.

-• TTC passes / donations / Medical exp. / child care exp. / children’s fitness and arts receipts / RRSP (contribution / withdraw against HBP) / interest paid for a student loan.
+• Donations / Medical exp. / child care exp. / RRSP (contribution / withdraw against HBP) / interest paid for a student loan.

 • For seniors: T4A (P), T4 (OAS), T4 RSP, T4 RIF, T4 A, T3, T5.